-Spring and fall are ideal times to aerate a lawn in Denton and Collin county, TX.
+Spring and fall are ideal times to aerate a lawn in North Texas.
 Why aerate?
 Aeration alleviate soil compaction, and when soil is compacted, it’s harder for air, water and nutrients to get where they are needed.

 Also, excess thatch—common in Texas Zoysia grass—builds up between grass blades and the soil surface.
 It can prevent these essential elements from reaching roots.
 So, really, aeration is a one-two punch that improves soil composition and reduces thatch buildup.